cheelim1/myBot/README.md

 ## Some components myBot comes with
 - random password generator
-- calling external API (random Joke)
+- calling external API to get a random joke

 ### To Get started